 Typical contamination testing and identification projects have involved off-odor/flavor investigations, off-color problems, or foreign particles in a product.
 Some sources of contaminants have been from the environment, from improper storage of the product, or due to poor quality raw materials.
 We work closely with our clients to trace the source of contamination and develop a realistic corrective action program.

 Listed below are many different types of contamination and potential techniques of interest to address them.
 The type of contamination can very much determine whether the technique used is successful.
 In some cases a combination of techniques may be needed, particularly if little is known about the contamination or if it is a mixture of components.

-Contact us today for your Contaminant Identification needs at +1 877-709-9526 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Contaminant Identification needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.